 This was new territory for us – we’ve never implanted ourselves into the lives of total strangers, and there have been some learning and trying moments.
 There were moments of “Can we do this?”
 “WHY are we doing this?”
 “Is this safe for us?” and “Do they really need our help?”
 Through prayer, God has been supportive and clear.
 God put this woman on my heart and mind for a reason.
 I had something to learn, and this was how he was going to teach me.

 I can’t speak for Husband, but I walked away with a new sense of needs versus wants in my life, and was humbly reminded that Christmas is NOT about presents or cookies or Santa, but about Christ, family and loving one another.
 Suddenly all of the shopping and decorating didn’t have to be done, and the gifts didn’t need to be so fancy.
 All I needed was my family and a few moments with the Lord to thank him for ALL that I have.
-Health, a home, a supportive family, great friends who impress me every day and a best friend who also happens to be my Husband.
+Health, a home, a supportive family and great friends who impress me every day.

 Thanks, everyone, for making this a season to remember.